horankev/sfislands/README.md

 <!-- badges: end -->

 The goal of `sfislands` is to make it easier to deal with geographic datasets which contain islands.

-These do not have to be “literal” islands but any situation where discontiguous geographical units are present.
+- These do not have to be “literal” islands but any situation where discontiguous geographical units are present.

 Such a situation can lead to two issues.

-Firstly, if unaddressed, the presence of such islands or exclaves can make certain types of contiguity-based modelling impossible.
-Secondly, just because two areas are separated by, say, a body of water, this does not mean that they are necessarily independent.
-The package offers solutions to allow for the inclusion or exclusion of these units within an uncomplicated workflow.
+- Firstly, if unaddressed, the presence of such islands or exclaves can make certain types of contiguity-based modelling impossible.

+- Secondly, just because two areas are separated by, say, a body of water, this does not mean that they are necessarily independent.

+This package offers solutions to allow for the inclusion or exclusion of these units within an uncomplicated workflow.

 ## Installation